 The BS/MS Program

 The Woodruff School offers a BS/MS program for those students who demonstrate an interest in and ability for additional education beyond the BS degree.
-The program fosters intense interaction among students and faculty and includes mentoring and undergraduate research.
-Careful advising and course planning will enable students to begin graduate coursework in their fourth year of study.
 Woodruff School students with a GPA of 3.5 or higher are eligible to apply for the program after completion of 30 semester credit hours at Georgia Tech, but before the completion of seventy-five semester credit hours, including transfer and advanced placement credits.
-Students who have more than 75 credit hours will be considered for the program on a case-by-case basis.
+Students who have more than 75 credit hours will be considered for the program on a case-by-case basis

-Participants in the BS/MS Program in the Woodruff School can obtain a master's degree in mechanical engineering, nuclear engineering, medical physics, paper science and engineering, or bioengineering.
+Participants in the BS/MS Program in the Woodruff School can obtain a master's degree in mechanical engineering, nuclear engineering, medical physics, or in Georgia Tech's interdisciplinary bioengineering graduate program.
 There are two options to consider:

-- The Thesis Option involves working with a faculty member on a project in one of the traditional or cutting-edge research areas in the Woodruff School.
-This will give you hands-on experience in working with a faculty mentor; the opportunity to work in a laboratory or a research environment; and the change to perform theoretical and experimental work.
+- The Thesis Option involves working with a faculty member on a project in a wide range of research topics being investigated by Woodruff School faculty members.
+This will give you hands-on experience in working with a faculty mentor; the opportunity to work in a laboratory or a research environment; and the chance to perform theoretical and experimental work.
 These events will foster your career interests and expand your selection of possible employers.
-You will have a graduate research assistantship and receive a stipend and a tuition waiver.
+In some cases, a student will receive a graduate research assistantship, which includes a stipend and a tuition waiver.
 The time to graduation depends on your thesis project, your advisor, and your work ethic.

 During the first year of your graduate studies, you will be encouraged to continue for the PhD In many cases, you might be working on an interesting topic of study as part of your master's degree research that could provide the basis for doctoral research.